Skip to content

 Eugene is purpose-built for the most common GP interactions: sick certificates, prescription renewals, referrals, mental health care plans, and answering basic health questions.
 The subscription model makes this affordable and removes the friction of booking a standard GP appointment — particularly for men who don't have a regular GP or who need something quickly.

-For men who already have a FORM protocol and need an ongoing prescribing relationship, Eugene is a legitimate option for the script-renewal side of TRT management — subject to the specific GP's comfort with the protocol provided.
+For men who already have a FORM report and need an ongoing prescribing relationship, Eugene is a legitimate option for that side of care — every treatment decision sits with the GP, under their own clinical judgement.

 Where FORM is not a GP substitute — and shouldn't be

-FORM is not a GP service.
+FORM is not a GP service and not a prescriber.
 It doesn't renew scripts, issue certificates, manage chronic disease broadly, or cover the scope of a general practice.
-What FORM does is a focused specialist engagement on hormone and metabolic health: a comprehensive panel, a specialist reading it in depth, and a protocol document your GP receives.
+What FORM does is a focused specialist engagement on hormone and metabolic health: a comprehensive panel, a specialist reading it in depth, and an expert-reviewed PDF report your own GP can read.

-Men sometimes try to get TRT guidance from a GP telehealth service like Eugene.
+Men sometimes try to have their testosterone assessed by a GP telehealth service like Eugene.
 The outcome varies depending on whether the GP on duty is hormone-literate.
-Most telehealth GPs will follow up on obvious deficiency but may not optimise free T, sensitive E2, or discuss the HPG axis comprehensively.
-That gap is where FORM adds the most value.
+Most telehealth GPs will follow up on obvious deficiency but may not request free T, sensitive E2, or discuss the HPG axis comprehensively.
+That diagnostic gap is where FORM adds the most value.

 Using both services together

-The practical sequence for many AU men: use FORM for the specialist work-up and documented protocol, then use Eugene or a regular GP to continue prescribing and monitoring.
-This gives you specialist-grade diagnostics without paying private endocrinologist rates, then low-cost GP access for ongoing management.
+The practical sequence for many AU men: use FORM for the specialist work-up and documented interpretation, then take that report to Eugene or a regular GP, who decides on and manages any treatment.
+This gives you specialist-grade diagnostics without paying private endocrinologist rates, then low-cost GP access for ongoing care.

 Eugene's monthly fee is low enough that having both services active simultaneously costs less than most private specialist visits.
 The separation of diagnostic and prescribing roles is how Australian shared-care models are designed to work.